wuzhiping/webspoon/README.md

 - Modify ui/ivy.xml in order to add RWT-related dependencies and remove SWT.
 - Many comment-outs/deletions to avoid compile errors due to RWT/SWT difference.
 - Make singleton objects (e.g., `PropsUI`, `GUIResource`) "session aware" (see [here](http://www.eclipse.org/rap/developers-guide/devguide.php?topic=singletons.html) for the details).

+## Branches and Versioning

+I started this project in the webspoon branch, branched off from the branch 6.1 of between 6.1.0.5-R and 6.1.0.6-R.
+Soon I realized that I should have branched off from one of released versions.
+So I decided to make two branches: webspoon-6.1 and webspoon-7.0, each of which was rebased onto 6.1.0.1-R and 7.0.0.0-R, respectively.
+I made the branch webspoon-6.1 as the default one for this git repository as the branch webspoon-7.0 currently cannot use the marketplace plugin.

+webSpoon uses 4 digits versioning with the following rules:

+- The 1st digit is always 0 (never be released as a separate software).
+- The 2nd and 3rd digits represent the base Kettle version, e.g., 6.1, 7.0.
+- The last digit represents the minor revisions within webSpoon.

+As a result, the next (pre-)release version will be 0.6.1.4, meaning it is from the branch webspoon-6.1 and the 4th minor revision.

 ## Build in the command line